Touch Down Fever: Gameplay

 At first glance, it resembles Irem's 1983 arcade game 10 Yard Fight, but with rotating joysticks that were previously used in SNK's Ikari Warriors.
 Most of the official rules are in effect as well as most major running and passing plays.
 Field goals and punts are also included, but, players cannot make horse collar tackles.

 NES Version

-This version featured teams that originated from cities that had NFL teams at the time (such as Seattle and Phoenix) but not the colors or the nicknames.
+This version featured teams that originated from cities that had NFL teams at the time (such as Seattle and Phoenix) but not the colors or the nicknames as the game was not officially licensed by the NFL.
 Graphics were toned down as they were for many arcade games ported to the system.
-The human players could only select 5 basic plays: Long Pass, Short Pass, QB Sneak, Backs (a hand-off) or Punt/Field Goal (Field Goals could only be attempted if the line of scrimmage was within the 15-yard line).
+The human players could only select five basic plays: Long Pass, Short Pass, QB Sneak, Backs (a hand-off) or Punt/Field Goal (Field Goals could only be attempted if the line of scrimmage was within the 15-yard line).
 Field Goals would always go through the uprights unless blocked by the opposing team.
 Despite the NFL not adopting this rule until the 1994 season, a player could attempt a 2-point conversion if so desired.

 Reception

-In Japan, Game Machine listed Touch Down Fever on their November 1, 1987 issue as being the seventeenth most-successful table arcade unit of the month.
+In Japan, Game Machine listed Touch Down Fever as the 17th most successful table arcade unit of October 1987.